 Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss.
 The Foundation is exposed to this risk relating to its cash and investments in fixed income securities.
-The Foundation holds its cash account with a federally regulated chartered bank who is insured by the Canadian Deposit Insurance Corporation.
-The Foundation's Investment Policy requires investments in fixed income securities to be restricted to those with a minimum bond rating of BBB or equivalent.
+The Foundation manages this risk by regularly monitoring credit exposure and by holding its cash account with a federally regulated chartered bank who is insured by the Canadian Deposit Insurance Corporation.
+The Foundation also manages this risk by adherence to its Investment Policy which requires investments in fixed income securities to be restricted to those with a minimum bond rating of BBB or equivalent.